ReeceKidd/bank-accounts-application/README.md

 2. Create an app to view accounts and balances

 ## Installation
-Set up the following environment variables in a .env file
+Set up the following environment variables in a .env file inside of the api folder.
 ````
 NODE_ENV=test